kepepper/BIOL5153/README.md

 * parse_GFF.py

 	This is a Python script meant to read a GFF and FASTA file and return important details and the nucleotide sequence for each gene provided; submitted for assignment 6.
+Modified for assignment 7.
+Now capable of returning the full sequence of each gene with exons spliced together in correct order.